Carluve/carluve.github.io/_posts/2025-05-24-deep-research-chatgpt-guide.md

 ---

-## What Do We Mean by “Deep Research”?
+## What Do We Mean by "Deep Research"?
 Deep research goes beyond a quick skim of search-engine snippets.
 It is a **structured, multi-stage process** designed to:

 - formulate precise research questions,